itajan/HikeThrough/README.md

 *You can collect items that can augment both the conversion rate of actual distance into travel currency and lower the cost to pass through or land on moutain/alpine tiles.
 In addition there are equipment items that all have 24hr timers before they expire and are removed from your inventory, that can are expended when presented with a random event.
 These random events are dependent upon tile type.
 The type of equipment you can acquire is dependent upon the tile type you choose to land on.*

-## Acknowledgements & References ##
-Many thanks to Amit Patel at [Red Blob Games](https://www.redblobgames.com// "Red Blob Games") for creating an incredible repository of information on the math behind and the designing of different map types, most specifically hexagon maps.

-Big Thanks to [Nick Bennett](https://github.com/nick-bennett// "Nick Bennett") and [Chris Hughes](https://github.com/cfhughes// "Chris Hughes") for their help on this project.

 ## Goals ##
 1. ~~To get the 7 hexagon shaped maps to draw correctly on screen and then randomly populate all the land tile types as each level is begun.~~
 2. ~~To wire in the the usage of travel currency and assign each tile type a cost, and store in database.~~